DOI-USGS/ISIS3/Building-ISIS3-with-cmake.md

 cd build
 rm `find -name ObjectName.cpp.o`
 ```
-If using the Ninja build system:
+Using the Ninja build system:

-`ninja -t clean` removes all built objects except for those built by the build generator.
+`ninja -t clean` Removes all built objects except for those built by the build generator.

 `ninja -t clean -r rules` Removes all built files specified in rules.ninja (a file which exists in the same directory as build.ninja)

-`ninja -t clean <targetname`> Just removes all built objects for the specific target.
+`ninja -t clean \<targetname\>` Just removes all built objects for the specific target.

-A nice thing about Ninja is that getting a list of targets is very easy:
+Getting a list of targets using Ninja is very easy:

 `ninja -t targets`

-This is not as easy if using CMake to generate tradition GNU Makefiles.

 ## Building with Debug Flags